huaminghuangtw/Evergreen-Notes/Permanent-Notes/Speak less, listen more.md

 > _“If it is not right, do not do it; if it is not true, do not say it.” — Marcus Aurelius_

 > _“First learn the meaning of what you say, and then speak.” — Epictetus Marcus_

 ---

-Some questions to consider before you speak:

- * “_Does this need to be said?_”
- * “_Does this need to be said by me?_”
- * “_Does this need to be said by me right now?_”

----